M&A and Shareholder Arbitrations

 - pre-signing issues that require either forensic investigations, accounting analysis or hypothetical valuations (or any combination thereof);

-- post-closing related issues that are valuation and accounting-related.
+- post-closing related issues that are related to valuation and accounting.

 The success of a claimant in any arbitration not only depends on whether the claimant is able to expose and prove the facts justifying his or her claim, but also how the often interdependent claims are dealt with.
 In contrast to most other areas of arbitration, M&A disputes often involve several claims that might be financially interdependent.
 For example, an incorrect balance sheet guarantee might also affect the purchase price adjustment claimed, the earn-out adjustment and the allegation that not all relevant information was disclosed.
 The interdependencies between the claims should be carefully analysed, so as not to award the same effect twice or more.